Shenendehowa Central School District: Middle schools

 The district's three middle school buildings share one large complex on the main campus.
 The schools share areas such as gyms and libraries, but function as separate schools.
-One section of the middle school complex is the oldest building on campus, but has undergone extensive renovations and reconfigurations over the 63 years since it was built.
+The Gowana/Acadia section of the middle school complex is the oldest building on campus, but has undergone extensive renovations and reconfigurations over the 63 years since it was built.
 The building now is home to Acadia, Koda, and Gowana Middle Schools, which together house all students in grades 6 through 8, divided by geographical region.
-Koda is the newest school and opened in 1999.
+Koda, previously located in what is now High School West, was added as an addition to the middle school complex and opened in 1999.